ScottBaillie/GuitarView/README.md

 # GuitarView
-A visual representation of guitar chords and scales and a search function that finds chords from user entered patterns.
+A visual representation of guitar chords and scales and a search function that finds chords and scales from user entered patterns.
 The application is written in C++ using GTK4 widgets (using gtkmm) and builds and runs on Linux.

 One function of the program is the use the search function to find chords and scales